-- ▶ The network card use must support jumbo frames - ► Configuration of the locally-administrated MAC address must be possible on the network card used.
+- ▶ Both used network cards must support Jumboframes. - ▶ A configuration of the locally-administrated MAC address is possible for both network cards.

-PRP communication is only supported in a redundant network.
+PRP communication is only supported within a redundant network.
+In doing so, two physical networks can be connected via PRP.